Rafat-Sultana-Afra/main-demo/README.md

 # main-demo
-This is Afra's first Git Repository
+This is Afra's first Git Repository.
 Git Hub is created before but initialized on 5 November 2025 at BUET Sabequn Nahar Sony Hall